Time management should be easy but of course that’s just the theory. Theory doesn’t always hold true in reality.

 It isn’t just the Internet that makes it difficult to manage our time, there’s also our family and friends – all those great people we care about and who make demands on our time.

-Still there are other times when people unwittingly take our time for granted and this is when we need to know the difference and say no. Still that can be difficult.
+Still there are other times when people unwittingly take our time for granted.
+This is when we need to say no.

 There are many reasons we can find this difficult: from not wanting to sound too ‘artsy,’ to just not being able to say no for fear of displeasing people.